punker76/simple-music-player/README.md

 It's not perfect and many function not yet implemented.

+*Use it with your own risk!*

 First simple functions
 ======================

 + Plays mp3, ogg, wma and wav files
 + Drag&Drop your files or directories into the player (on the play list)
 + Drag&Drop files within the playlist
++ Add directories to the medialib (not yet finished)
++ Simple equalizer
 + Shortcut keys if the player is on top and has the focus
 	+ [Space] play or pause current file (if none is playing, the first selected file starts)
 	+ [Enter] play selected files